TinyTapeout/tt3p5-demo-fw/upython/README.md

 demoboard = DemoBoard(RPMode.SAFE) # all RP2040 pins are inputs

 # or: ASIC on board
-demoboard = DemoBoard(RPMode.ASICONBOARD) # ASIC drives the outputs
+demoboard = DemoBoard(RPMode.ASICONBOARD) # ASIC drives the inputs (i.e. in0, in1 etc are OUTPUTS for the RP2040)

+# or: ASIC on board but you want to twiddle inputs and clock
+# using on-board DIP switches and buttons
+demoboard = DemoBoard(RPMode.ASIC_MANUAL_INPUTS) # ASIC drives only management pins all else are inputs

 # or: no ASIC present -- mostly for testing/advance usage
 demoboard = DemoBoard(RPMode.STANDALONE) # hm, careful there